-- The maximum number of packages that can be downloaded simultaneously is four. - The maximum number of drives allowed in one download list is equal to the maximum number of drives that are supported by the storage subsystem. - A drive cannot be associated with more than one download package in any download command. - The download of an un-packaged file is not supported.
+- The maximum number of packages that can be downloaded simultaneously is four. - The maximum number of drives allowed in one download list is equal to the maximum number of drives that are supported by the storage subsystem. - A drive cannot be associated with more than one download package in any download command.

+• The download of an un-packaged file is not supported.

-Environmental services monitor card
+Environmental services module card

-An environmental services monitor (ESM) card is a customer replaceable unit (CRU) component in the IBM FAStT storage expansion units (EXP100, EXP500, EXP700, and EXP710) that monitors the environmental condition of the components in that enclosure.
-It also provides the interface between the fibre-channel drives in a given expansion enclosure with other ESM cards and controller blades in a drive loop.
+An environmental services module (ESM) card is a customer replaceable unit (CRU) component in the IBM DS4000 storage expansion enclosures (EXP100, EXP500, EXP700, and EXP710) that monitors the environmental condition of the components in that enclosure.
+It also provides the interface between the fibre-channel drives in a given storage expansion enclosure with other ESM cards and controller blades in a drive loop.